New course title: Planting and managing a woodland

 - Biodiversity, companion/appropriate species

-- Weed control and mammalian protection
+- Weed control and protection from deer, rabbits and voles

 - Nutrition, disease management